pvhil/FaceItDiscord/README.md

 IMPORTANT!
 Faceitname is case-sensitive

 ## Note
 Bot is in version 1.0.0
+Code could be for some people a mess because im still learning java